 The key, you see, is in the mentions.
 Brands should mention their friends, influencers, people they admire, and customers in posts.
 Tag people to show a little love and increase the potential reach of your content.
 After all, if you mention them, maybe they’ll mention (or even Regram) you!

 10. They get that it’s all about the fans

 Celebrities are only famous because of their fans.
 But some of them are better than others at recognizing this crucial fact.

 One of the best ways for brands to show appreciation for their fans on Instagram is, of course, engagement.
 Like and comment on photos that have to do with your brand or your business.
-Emulate Taylor Swift and make your interactions personable.
-And never underestimate the power of the Regram.
+Emulate Selena Gomez and make your interactions personable.

-Whether you follow celebs on Instagram or not, there’s a lot that brands can learn from them.
+Whether you follow celebrities on Instagram or not, there’s a lot that brands can learn from them.

-Follow your favorite celebrities on Instagram, schedule posts and manage your brand’s Instagram presence with Hootsuite.
-Try it free today.
+Follow your favorite celebrities on Instagram.
+Schedule posts, manage, and publish directly to Instagram with Hootsuite.
+Try it today.